Workers’ Compensation

 personal injury lawyersWorkplace discrimination, in one form or another, is, unfortunately, a common occurrence for women in the workforce today.
 The most recent case to make national headlines involves former United Parcel Service driver Peggy Young, who will take her pregnancy discrimination case to the Supreme Court later this week.

 When Young, a resident of Maryland, became pregnant with her third child, she was instructed by her doctor not to lift more than 20 lbs.
-She requested light duty assignment, as was offered to her company’s employees who had been injured on the job or affected by other types of disability and work restrictions.
+She requested assignment, as was offered to her company’s employees who had been injured on the job or affected by other types of disability and work restrictions.
 Young was denied, and placed on unpaid leave.
 She lost her health benefits and seven months of wages.
 Young sued her employer for pregnancy discrimination, arguing that she should be eligible for the same accommodations afforded to non-pregnant employees with similar limitations.
 She lost twice, […]

 Read More